bensontrent/stripe-apps-community-examples/README.md

 ## How the template works

-`stripe projects build` reads a manifest, copies [`stripe-app-nextjs-backend/`](stripe-app-nextjs-backend/) at a pinned commit, runs `npm install`, provisions the services in the manifest (`supabase/project`, `vercel/project`) and prints the next steps.
+`stripe projects build` reads a manifest, copies [`stripe-app-nextjs-backend/`](stripe-app-nextjs-backend/) at a pinned commit, runs `npm install`, provisions the services in the manifest and prints the next steps.
 The pieces that make the backend template-ready:

-- [`projects-template.yaml`](stripe-app-nextjs-backend/projects-template.yaml) — the manifest (services, tier plans, next steps).
-The copy submitted to the registry lives in Stripe's repo; this one is the source of truth.
+- [`projects-template.yaml`](stripe-app-nextjs-backend/projects-template.yaml) — the default manifest (Vercel only; Supabase connected by the wizard). [`projects-template.supabase-vercel.yaml`](stripe-app-nextjs-backend/projects-template.supabase-vercel.yaml) is the variant that provisions Supabase too.
+The copies submitted to the registry live in Stripe's repo; these are the source of truth.
-- [`src/lib/env.ts`](stripe-app-nextjs-backend/src/lib/env.ts) — maps the variable names the Supabase provider writes (`SUPABASE_POOLER_URL`, `SUPABASE_PROJECT_URL`, `SUPABASE_SECRET_KEY`) onto the names the code reads, so the same code works with hand-written `.env.local` files.
+- [`scripts/setup.mjs`](stripe-app-nextjs-backend/scripts/setup.mjs) — `npm run setup`: everything Stripe Projects doesn't provide (the Supabase connection, random secrets, Stripe test key from `stripe login`, database tables), safe to re-run, non-interactive when there's no terminal.
-- [`scripts/setup.mjs`](stripe-app-nextjs-backend/scripts/setup.mjs) — non-interactive `npm run setup`: everything Stripe Projects can't provide (random secrets, Stripe test key from `stripe login`, database tables), safe to re-run.
+- [`src/lib/env.ts`](stripe-app-nextjs-backend/src/lib/env.ts) — maps the variable names the Supabase provider writes (`SUPABASE_POOLER_URL`, `SUPABASE_PROJECT_URL`, `SUPABASE_SECRET_KEY`) onto the names the code reads, so the Projects route works without touching the code.
 - [`scripts/deploy-vercel.mjs`](stripe-app-nextjs-backend/scripts/deploy-vercel.mjs) — `npm run deploy`: syncs env vars to the Vercel project and starts a production deployment with the credentials Projects wrote.

 ### Publishing the template to the registry

-1. Push, then pin: `git rev-parse HEAD` → the `ref` field in `projects-template.yaml`.
+1. Push, then pin: `git rev-parse HEAD` → the `ref` field in both manifests.
-2. Fork [stripe/projects-template-registry](https://github.com/stripe/projects-template-registry), add the manifest as `stripe_app_backend/supabase-vercel.yaml`, open a PR.
+2. Fork [stripe/projects-template-registry](https://github.com/stripe/projects-template-registry), add them as `stripe_app_backend/vercel.yaml` and `stripe_app_backend/supabase-vercel.yaml`, open a PR.
 3. Test before publishing with `stripe projects build my-app --template-manifest /absolute/path/to/projects-template.yaml`.

 Docs: [Create a build template](https://docs.stripe.com/projects/templates).